 Cute vehicles are also great for Easter baskets, I linked a few below.

 Right when I thought I was done shopping, I saw this.
-We are planning to do some more planting this year, and I think this pretend set would be a great introduction to planting for Baby Dragon.
-Boys and girls alike will love this, and moms too!
+We are planning to do some more planting this year, and I think this pretend set would be a great introduction to planting for 2 year old Baby Dragon.
+For a 3 year old, I recommend the planting set or wriggle worms which is a fine motor skills building toy!
 Learning Resources is one of my favorite brands.
 I firmly believe kids can learn so much through play and Learning Resources has the best materials.

 And, of course, every Easter basket needs some art supplies.
 Baby dragon thoroughly enjoys coloring...everywhere.
 If he finds a stray crayon, pencil or marker it is on the walls, the window sills, the couch, you name it.
 My oldest never did this, my middle only occasionally, but this last one...oh my goodness!
-I think it has to do with the older ones being in school.
+I think it has to do with the older ones having their own school supplies around now.
 So, he needs plenty of his own mess free washable art supplies.

 Lastly, as I do every holiday, I bought him books.
 Check out these Spring/Easter books below!

 After you get all the other obligatory items like, egg playdough, bubbles, chalk and treats (if any of those are age appropriate for your little one,) what are you going to put all this stuff in?
 There are SO many creative ideas beyond the basket.
 (Although there are some VERY cute baskets out there.
-Check out this Mickey one!)
+I love this simple one, and look even a dragon!)
 I've used the back of a toy dump truck, a new helmet turned upside down, toy storage containers... the list goes on.
 I've also seen upside down umbrellas, kid-size wheelbarrows and even a kiddie pool made into a basket with a pool noodle handle.
 Let me know what creative Easter "basket" you come up with!